eclipse-archived/smarthome/docs/documentation/features/rest.md

 ## REST Endpoints

-The documentation of available REST endpoints will follow soon, stay tuned.
+The details about available REST urls, their parameters, etc. can be found [here](../../rest/index.html).

 ## Server Sent Events (SSE)